fpgaprince/rtd/docs/source/advance.rst

+    Cell delay is logic delay..
-logic delay is time from input to output of LUT.
+    Logic delay is time from input to output of LUT or a series of LUTs (logic levels).
+    It is gate delay or logic propagation delay..

-slower clock allows more logic level. faster clock have more stringent requirement, requiring less logic levels. because logic level is time thru LUTs which is logic propagation delay and for timing to be met... propagation delay must be less than clock period and setup time.
+    Slower clock allows for more logic level or combinatorial logic in between registers.
+    Faster clock have more stringent requirement, requiring less logic levels.

+    For timing to be met, these delays need to meet setup and hold time requirements.